Skip to content

 Firms that provide designated services under the AML/CTF Act, including many accounting and real estate businesses.
 If you are unsure, start with the readiness assessment.

-What do firms need in place by launch?
+What do firms need in place now that obligations are live?

 Most firms need an AML/CTF program, an AMLCO, staff training, a due diligence process, record-keeping controls, and a way to report suspicious matters where required.